alfiyandyhr/MCEVS/README.md

 Additionally, users can conduct an optimization procedure using either a gradient-based or gradient-free method.
 This optimization process aims to identify the most efficient design variables, whether geometric or operational, that lead to a lighter MTOW for the aircraft.

+To install:
+1. Clone the repository
+2. Go to MCEVS folder that contains "setup.py"
+3. Run "pip install -e ."

 Author: @alfiyandyhr